carlobisda/carlobisda/README.md

 - 👋 Hi, I’m @carlobisda
 - 👀 I’m interested in problem solving.
 - 🌱 I’m reasonable with mql4, python and some scripting.
-- 💞️ I’m learning javascript, assembly & security focused 'nix variants.
+- 💞️ I’m learning data engineering, C, cybersecurity & archlinux.
 - 📫 How to reach me: smoke signals or morse code.

 <!---